 While some commercial insurance underpayments to hospitals are a conscious strategy, others are due to mistakes and miscommunication between healthcare providers and payers.

 Two of the healthcare industry’s most common forms often confuse the hospital revenue cycle management process.
 The 837 is a hospital’s electronic form submitted to a commercial insurance company for reimbursement.
 An 835 is the insurance company’s explanation to the hospital for payment.
-The Health Insurance Portability and Accountability Act (HIPPA) of 1996 created these forms as part of federal law to improve the efficiency of the American healthcare system.
+The Health Insurance Portability and Accountability Act (HIPAA) of 1996 created these forms as part of federal law to improve the efficiency of the American healthcare system.
 The law originally required Health and Human Services to adopt national standards for electronic forms.
 Congress later enacted the law to protect consumer privacy.